Cyb3rWard0g/HELK/docs/architecture/elasticsearch.md

 `#-Xms`
 `#-Xmx`

-Then make sure to restart elasticsearch.
+Then, make sure to restart elasticsearch.
 **Always set the min and max JVM heap size to the same value
 Also, you will be restarting elasticsearch.
 Therefore your cluster will temporarily be down as the elasticsearch service/database is coming back online**